 Will claiming for a PPI refund affect my credit score?

 The short answer is no – it won’t.
 Many are hesitant about making an application for a PPI refund.
 In reality, a claim will have no effect on your credit score and will not damage your credit rating in the future.

-If you have been granted PPI compensation by a bank you owe money to, the bank may well take your refund and put it towards paying off your debts.
+Been granted PPI compensation by a bank you owe money to?
+The bank may well take your refund and put it towards paying off your debts.
 This is known as ‘Setting Off’.
 It may seem frustrating at first, but will be beneficial in the long run, as you will be debt free sooner.

-If you’re already in a DMP and feel you may be eligible for a PPI repayment, contact your case manager today.
+Already in a DMP and feel you may be eligible for a PPI repayment?
+Contact your case manager today.
 They will be happy to advise you on the subject.

 We have a variety of debt solutions available to those struggling with debt.
 If you’re worried about your finances, give us a call today on 0800 280 2816